 Brad doesn’t do anything half-speed and PD is not the exception.
 Mere days after his diagnosis, he went to Moving Day® Miami.
 With his father’s recent passing and his own diagnosis, he became completely overwhelmed when he saw how many other people in Miami were affected by PD.
 As he was leaving he met Mindy McIlroy, a National Parkinson Foundation (NPF) Board Member, who convinced him to join her for lunch.
 After hearing about NPF and its mission to make life better for people with PD, he immediately became involved with NPF’s South Florida Chapter.

 At only 39, Brad was apprehensive to begin a medication regimen he’d be on for the rest of his life without seeking a second opinion.
-He made an appointment with NPF’s National Medical Director and one of the top PD specialists in the world, Dr. Michael S. Okun.
+He made an appointment with NPF’s National Medical Advisor and one of the top PD specialists in the world, Dr. Michael S. Okun.
 He made the five-hour drive to see Dr. Okun.
 Brad is a fitness enthusiast, so when Dr. Okun took that into consideration and adjusted his dosages knowing that Brad’s body would go through the medicine quickly; Brad knew that Dr. Okun was going to be his doctor.

 Brad finds that keeping up with PD is expensive and time consuming.
 He works long weeks, exercises every day, drives to another city to see a doctor and stays on top of his PD medications.
 He has a newfound respect for the one million people who live with PD.
 He often wonders how anyone who works a 60-hour week and supports a family can keep up with managing their PD.
 Brad wants to advocate for every person with PD to have access to expert care, which is another reason he is involved with NPF.